Steps to importing microorganisms

 - phone +64 4 474 5591.

-If the organism is listed on the HSNO register and the approval code begins with BER, PNZ or S26 and it is not an unwanted organism or regulated in BORIC, then it can come in on a general permit to import.
+If the organism is listed on the HSNO register and the approval code begins with BER, PNZ or S26 and it is not an unwanted organism or regulated, then it can come in on a general permit to import.

 Organisms that only have EPA approval codes that begin with NOC or GMC will need to come in on a restricted permit to import and will be directed into a transitional or containment facility.